 When you wake up in the morning, take a second to pause and reflect on your intentions for the day.
 If you always wake up in a hurry to get to work or school, try to wake up even just fifteen minutes earlier to give yourself some space to reflect.

-Write down at least three intentions for the day that will help you be more kind to yourself.
-For example, a choice might be to do thirty minutes of exercise.
-Another might be to cook a healthy, nutritious dinner for yourself or some friends that evening.
+Write down at least three intentions for the day that will help you be more kind to yourself and elevate your self worth.
+For example, a choice may be to do thirty minutes of exercise.
+Another may be to cook a healthy, delicious meal for yourself or some friends that evening.

-A third might be to go to bed early that night and get enough quality rest to wake up early again the following morning and set more kind intentions.
+A third may be to go to bed early that night and get enough quality rest to wake up early again the following morning and set more kind intentions.

 Spread this way of living and make it your life’s mantra: Be kind always.